madhunadhgurram/Amazon-Web-Services/README.md

 # 2. Elastic Compute Cloud(EC2)

-What is EC2, and why is it important?
+What is EC2, and why is it impo

 - Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 - Access reliable, scalable infrastructure on demand.
 Scale capacity within minutes with SLA commitment of 99.99% availability.